reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>Top row: 20-step full-color episode | Middle row: Reconstructions with VAE | Bottom row: Predictions by RNN.</figcaption>
 </figure>

 At first glance, the strokes look the same, but once you look closer, it's obvious they're slightly different, with the RNN predictions being a slightly worse reconstruction than the VAE outputs.
-Clearly, the world model approach works well for modeling color brush strokes.
+Still, it is clear the world model approach works well for modeling color brush strokes.

 ### Combining color brush strokes